golang/tools/internal/mcp/design/design.md

 or server.

-For union types, which can't be represented in Go (specifically `Content` and `Resource`), we prefer distinguished unions: struct types with fields corresponding to the union of all properties for union elements.
+For union types, which can't be represented in Go (specifically `Content` and `ResourceContents`), we prefer distinguished unions: struct types with fields corresponding to the union of all properties for union elements.

 For brevity, only a few examples are shown here: